ummm74/kraken-meanreversion-trading-bot/README.md

 This project is a Python-based cryptocurrency trading bot designed for mean reversion strategies.
 The bot trades on a futures demo Kraken exchange using multiple trading pairs.
 It continuously monitors the market and executes trades based on a predefined mean reversion strategy.

 ### Features
-- Mean Reversion Strategy: The bot implements a mean reversion strategy, aiming to buy low and sell high based on market conditions.
+- Mean Reversion Strategy: The bot implements a mean reversion strategy, which is based on the principle that prices will tend to revert to their historical mean over time.
+The bot identifies when an asset is overbought or oversold to execute buy/sell orders.
 - WebSocket API: Utilizes Kraken's WebSocket API for real-time market data and order execution.
 - Multiple Trading Pairs: Supports trading across multiple cryptocurrency pairs.
 - Configurable: Allows customization of trading parameters, strategy, and supported pairs.